Oni22/nxpress/README.md

 # nxpress

-Manage your string resources decoupled from your code
+Manage your resources decoupled from your code

 ## Getting Started